avermeulen/object-oriented-programming-introduction/README.md

 }
 ```

 The `KioskConsole` class will link the `PlazaKiosk` class to the DOM.
-It will send values into the kiosk object and values back from it.
+It will send values into the kiosk object and get values back from it.

 ### Polymorphism